wincent/ferret/README.md

 ### 1. Powerful multi-file search<a name="ferret-1-powerful-multi-file-search" href="#user-content-ferret-1-powerful-multi-file-search"></a>

-Ferret provides an <strong>[`:Ack`](#user-content-ack)</strong> command for searching across multiple files using The Silver Searcher (https://github.com/ggreer/the_silver_searcher), Ack (http://beyondgrep.com/), or Grep (http://www.gnu.org/software/grep/).
+Ferret provides an <strong>[`:Ack`](#user-content-ack)</strong> command for searching across multiple files using The Silver Searcher (https://github.com/ggreer/the_silver_searcher), or Ack (http://beyondgrep.com/).
 Support for passing options through to the underlying search command exists, along with the ability to use full regular expression syntax without doing special escaping.
 On Vim version 8 or higher, searches are performed asynchronously (without blocking the UI).

 Shortcut mappings are provided to start an <strong>[`:Ack`](#user-content-ack)</strong> search (<leader>a) or to search for the word currently under the cursor (<leader>s).